-Children are welcome and most of the rooms are able to accommodate families (2 of the bedrooms have a small single room attached; others can fit rollaway beds - although extra beds in Double/Twins are not encouraged).
+Families are welcome and 2 of the rooms in the main house have a small room attached to accommodate families (cots and rollaway beds provided).
 There is also a twin room in the house that would suit older children.
-Kids will love the pool (though parents please be aware that it is unfenced and there is no lifeguard), the gardens, the wildlife (lots of monkeys) and Ellerton’s 2 friendly dogs, Ben and Polly.
-Cots and rollaway beds can be provided.
+Kids will love the pool (though parents please be aware that it is unfenced and there is no lifeguard), the gardens, the wildlife (lots of monkeys) and Ellerton’s 2 friendly dogs.

 Babies (0-1 years), Children (4-12 years)